stub Investing In SushiSwap (SUSHI) – Everything You Need to Know – Securities.io

 What is SushiSwap (SUSHI)?

-SushiSwap (SUSHI) is an AMM (automated market maker) and DeFi token that continues to see growing adoption.
-The DEX was designed to improve on one of the most popular Ethereum Dapps in the world, Uniswap.
-Specifically, SushiSwap introduces more community control mechanisms and DeFi features into the platform.
+SushiSwap (SUSHI) is a decentralized, multi-chain automated market maker (AMM) and DeFi token that continues to experience growing adoption.
+Initially created to enhance Uniswap’s popular Ethereum DApp, SushiSwap integrates additional community control mechanisms and DeFi features.

 AMM vs DEXs